The best brunch in Glasgow: 18 stand-out spots

 The Ivy Buchanan Street

-For out-and-out glamour, you can’t beat The Ivy for its glitzy edge and spread of classic dishes.
+What: For out-and-out glamour, you can’t beat The Ivy for its glitzy edge and spread of classic dishes.
 Here, you’ll find attentive service and a crowd who are in it as much for the social media snaps as they are the food.
-The brunch menu includes a reassuring number of Champagnes, gins and cocktails to compliment things like avocado Benedict with thick cut chips or hot buttermilk pancakes with berries, yogurt, lemon balm and a warm strawberry sauce.
+The weekend brunch menu includes a reassuring number of Champagnes, gins and cocktails to compliment things like eggs royale and buttermilk pancakes with red berry sauce.

 Where: 106 Buchanan Street, G1 2NB